mmarsella/blog-app-very-insecure/README.md

 ## Possible Attacks

 1. __Brute force account access__.
 The app was written with very bad password validation.
 Try to write a script that will brute force the password.  __HINT__: Even though there is no link to all of the restful routes for a user, they are still accessible from the URL.
 It may help you get the information you need.
+2. __Password__: Something about the password create is not to secure.
 2. __Simple escalation of privileges__: Certain features of the app are not restricted properly.
 Find out which features those are and prove that is exploitable.
 3. __Escalation of privileges++__: It is possible in the app to have admin power through signup.
 Figure out how.
 4. __Session Hijacking__: There are many insecurities about the session.
 Try decrypting the session.
 What do you see?
 What else about the session is not secure?